-- Find long-tail keywords with legitimate ranking opportunities for your blog, not just a shot in the dark but a solid target audience to market your blog too.
+- Find long-tail keywords with legitimate ranking opportunities for your blog, not just a shot in the dark but a solid target audience to market your blog to.

-Another fun keyword research method is Google Trends.
+Another free keyword research method is Google Trends.

-Next, I’m going to add another phrase from my cluster and see how it compares.
+Next, I’m going to add another phrase and see how it compares.

 No more struggling to put all the pieces together.

-This Squirrly SEO plugin will eliminate all your worry, pressure, and sense of overwhelm when it comes to optimizing your blog.
+This Squirrly SEO plugin will eliminate all your worry, pressure, and sense of overwhelm when optimizing your blog.